himak/eshop-ski-flex/README.md

 # eshop-ski-flex
-Example development e-shop webdesign in PSD to HTML, CSS with flexbox.
+Example development e-shop webdesign from PSD to HTML, CSS with flexbox.